SEBASBELMOS/workshop-001/README.md

 - **Perform data cleaning and transformation** based on specific criteria.
 - **Visualize metrics** using Python libraries to generate insightful charts.

-The CSV contains 50k rows of candidate data (e.g., first name, last name, email, country, application date, years of experience, seniority, technology, Code Challenge Score, and Technical Interview Score).
+The CSV contains 50k rows of candidate data (e.g., first name, last name, email, country, application date, years of experience (YOE), seniority, technology, Code Challenge Score, and Technical Interview Score).
 A candidate is considered **HIRED** if both the Code Challenge Score and Technical Interview Score are greater than or equal to 7.

 ## Project Structure

-├── Dataset.csv # Raw candidate data
+├── candidates.csv # Raw candidate data

 ├── notebooks/